bsolis6878/time-2-work/README.md

 ## Description

 Welcome to Time-2-Work!
 Starting a team and need to track their work?
 We have you covered!</br>
-With our applications you can set up managers, employees, jobs worked and hours tracked, all in an easy to use app!
+With our mobile-responsive applications you can set up managers, employees, jobs worked and hours tracked, all in an easy to use app from anywhere!

 ## Installation/Usage